Assess your paper, part 3

 tripping over the cat, resulting in some regrettably bad language."

-The passive mood ("the coffee was spilled") invites
+The passive voice ("the coffee was spilled") invites

 grammatical blunders, wordiness, and loss of clarity.
 Who spilled

 the coffee, did an accident really trip over a cat, and who used